Immunotools/SEARCH-D/README.md

 # SEARCH-D
-An algorithm for de novo finding IGHD genes in IGH locus
+An algorithm for de novo finding immunoglobulin diversity (D) genes in IGH locus

 ## Requirements:
 - python 2 or 3